contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 3. If a node has a right child, then add two bytes to conflict check
 4. Determine the length of each node at the beginning to simplify the computation.

-To solve this, the first thing I did is create a copy of the tree, which consists of the position of each node, the printed_key, the length of the printed_key, and the depth of the node from its parent (1 if directly beneath parent).
+To solve this, the first thing I did was create a copy of the tree which consists of the position of each node, the printed_key, the length of the printed\_key, and the depth of the node from its parent (1 if directly beneath parent).
 Because we are making a copy of the tree, we also need a parent, left, and right pointer.
-I created several helper functions to make this work, which are all declared as static, so they don't conflict with the global namespace.
+I created several helper functions to make this work, which are all declared as static so they don't conflict with the global namespace.

 The structure of the node looks like:
 ```c